scastaneda36/beep-boop/README.md

 *_The program does nothing to non-numerical characters_ _Example Input: 3_
-_Example Output: Does not Commpute_
+_Example Output: will not accept non numberical numbers_

-*_numbers that contain 0 are replaced with "Beep!"_
-_Example Input: 0_
-_Example Output: "Beep!"_

-*_numbers that contain 1 are replaced with "Boop!"_
-_Example Input: 1_
-_Example Output: "Boop!"_

 *_Numbers divisible by 3 are replaced with "I'm sorry, Dave.
 I'm afraid I can't do that."_
 _Example Input: 30_
 _Example Output: "I'm sorry, Dave.
 I'm afraid I can't do that."_

+*_numbers that contain 1 are replaced with "Boop!"_
+_Example Input: 1_
+_Example Output: "Boop!"_

+*_numbers that contain 0 are replaced with "Beep!"_
+_Example Input: 0_
+_Example Output: "Beep!"_

 ## Setup/Installation Requirements